joao-d-oliveira/RL-SmartAgent-BananaGame/Report.md

 The NeuralNetwork (defined at [model.py](https://github.com/joao-d-oliveira/RL-SmartAgent-BananaGame/blob/main/model.py)) is composed by 2 initial Linear Layers. (made them flexbile to receive the hidden sizes via parameter) <br>

-Then depending on whether it's selected a Dueling DNQ or not, the network contains a last Linear Layer for the Output (in case it's not Dueling) or 2 Linear Layers (A and V which will later be combined to get the output value) [more information]([Dueling DQN](https://arxiv.org/abs/1511.06581))
+Then depending on whether it's selected a Dueling DNQ or not, the network contains a last Linear Layer for the Output (in case it's not Dueling) or 2 Linear Layers (A and V which will later be combined to get the output value) [Dueling DQN](https://arxiv.org/abs/1511.06581))

 ```
 self.fc1 = nn.Linear(state_size, fc1_units)